-If you are serving on active duty in the U.S. armed forces outside the state, you, your spouse and dependents may vote by an armed service absentee ballot if you otherwise meet the requirements for voting in Ohio.
-Your spouse and dependents may vote by an armed service absentee ballot only if they left Ohio to be with you.
+If you are on active duty in the U.S. armed forces outside the state, you, your spouse and dependents may vote by an armed service absentee ballot if you meet the requirements.
+In Ohio, your spouse and dependents may vote an armed service absentee ballot only if they left Ohio to be with you.

-The voting residence of a service member is that place where you resided when you first entered the service, unless you later established a voting residence elsewhere in Ohio.
+The voting residence of a service member is the place where you resided when you first entered the service, unless you later established a voting residence elsewhere in Ohio.

 Armed Service absentee voters do not need to be registered to vote.
 The Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) provides a Federal Postcard Application (FPCA).
 This FPCA must be used.